GSC - Travel Team

 ● Contact with other team’s managers-game confirmation, sticker and score sheet exchange

-● Collecting score sheets and entering scores into CHC website
+● Collecting score sheets and entering scores into CHC website-talk to your team scheduler-they often take on this responsibility

 ● Coordinating Jersey distribution and return